-- 1) Go to View > Master on the Menu bar to open the master page view and the Master View toolbar. - 2) Use one of the following methods and open the Rename Master Slide dialog: - Click on Rename Master in the Master View toolbar (Figure 270). - Right-click on a master page in the Pages pane and select Rename Master from the context menu. - 3) Enter a name for the master page in the Name text box in the Rename Master dialog. - 4) Click OK to save the changes and close the Rename Master Slide dialog.
+- 2) Use one of the following methods and open the Rename Master Slide dialog: - Click on Rename Master in the Master View toolbar (Figure 269). - Right-click on a master page in the Pages pane and select Rename Master from the context menu. - 3) Enter a name for the master page in the Name text box in the Rename Master dialog. - 4) Click OK to save the changes and close the Rename Master Slide dialog.